HoverBaum/talk-developing-growth/slides.md

 <!--
 - Focus: Strategic opportunities and growth loops.
-- Can already mention "good ideas need many ideas".
+- "Good ideas need many ideas".
 My girlfriend always likes to say "we need hundreds of vacation picture so that we get a few good ones!"
 - Input should come from everywhere!
-- We will talk later about filtering the mass of ideas.
+- We will talk later about filtering the mass of ideas -->
--->

 ---